intel/QAT_Engine/docs/config_options.md

     with '/build' appended.
 You only need to specify this parameter if the driver library files have been built somewhere other than the default.

---with-qat_sw_install_dir=/path/to/ipp-crypto&ipsec_mb_build
+--with-qat_sw_crypto_mb_install_dir=/path/to/crypto_mb install location
-    Specify the path of the built Intel(R) Crypto Multi-buffer library (crypto_mb) and Intel(R) Multi-buffer crypto for IPsec library (IPSec_mb).
-    This path is needed in order to link to the crypto_mb library and the IPsec library and both crypto_mb and IPSec_mb are installed in the same path.
+    Specify the path of the built Intel(R) Crypto Multi-buffer library (crypto_mb).
+This path is needed in order to link to the crypto_mb library.
+The default if not specified is to use the standard installation path which is '/usr/local'.

+    You only need to specify this parameter if the Intel(R) crypto_mb library files have been built somewhere other than the default.

+--with-qat_sw_ipsec_mb_install_dir=/path/to/ipsec_mb install location
-    The default if not specified is to use the standard installation path which is '/usr/local' and '/usr' for crypto_mb and IPSec_MB respectively.
+    Specify the path of the built Intel(R) Multi-buffer crypto for IPsec library (IPSec_mb).
+This path is needed in order to link to the IPsec_MB library.
+The default if not specified is to use the standard installation path which is '/usr'.

-    You only need to specify this parameter if the Intel(R) crypto_mb and IPSec_MB library files have been built somewhere other than the default.
+    You only need to specify this parameter if the Intel(R) IPSec_MB library files have been built somewhere other than the default.

 --enable-qat_hw_contig_mem/--disable-qat_hw_contig_mem
     Enable/Disable compiling against the qat_contig_mem driver supplied within